Enjoy hockey fans!

 Melville held on to ensure the status quo at half time, despite a Westside short corner in the last minute of the half making the home fans nervous.

 The second half began much as the first finished, with Westside controlling possession, and Melville happy to play on the counter attack.
+This time though, the Wolves were finally able to capitalise, converting a short corner eight minutes in.
+The goal was scored by McDougall, who hit the ball low and hard, forcing a deflection off the keeper’s glove into the back of his own net.

 The goal spurned Melville into life, which had a goal back just four minutes later after Ben Meacock whacked the ball home after the Westside defence failed to clear the ball from a short corner.